usaid-cs/yesterday-i-learned/random.md

 1. Ellen DeGeneres voiced Dory the blue tang.
 Blue tangs can live for 20 years.
 1. WiFi "Guest mode" mainly disables LAN access, not Internet access.
 Think your printers and network shares.
 1. [The 13th Doctor Who is a woman.](https://www.theverge.com/2017/7/16/15973556/jodie-whittaker-bbc-doctor-who-thirteenth-series-eleven-2018-tardis)
-1. [Volkswagan made currywurst](https://de.wikipedia.org/wiki/Volkswagen-Currywurst), and it looks like they are still making it.
 1. [STUN](https://en.wikipedia.org/wiki/STUN) used to stand for Simple Traversal of UDP through NAT; now it stands for Session Traversal Utilities for NAT.
 1. New Hampshire is known as the granite state.
 Its capital city is [Concord](https://en.wikipedia.org/wiki/Concord,_New_Hampshire), a place you have never heard of.
 1. Side menus in every offical Google app [are all different widths](http://imgur.com/a/v2d6v).